If onboarding new employees goes well, it can have a strong motivating effect, so employees are then proud of their choice of job and organization.

-Five main goals of the onboarding process
+Five main goals of the onboarding process: the checklist

 Onboarding has five main goals: